Posted: August 26, 2004

 Revised: NC Office of State Personnel: June 8, 2004

-The Office of State Personnel recently amended the State’s Secondary Employment Policy:
+The Office of State Human Resources recently amended the State’s Secondary Employment Policy.

 Under the State’s Policy, the employment responsibilities to Western Carolina University are primary for any employee working full-time; any other employment in which that person chooses to engage is secondary.
-An employee is required to have approval from the appropriate Vice Chancellor or Executive Assistant to the Chancellor before engaging in any secondary employment.
+An employee is required to have approval from the appropriate division head before engaging in any secondary employment.
 The purpose of the approval procedure is to determine, as required by the State’s Policy, that the secondary employment does not have an adverse effect on the primary employment and does not create a conflict of interest.
 These provisions for secondary employment apply only to non-State sources of income and do not include a second job or assignment paid from State funds; those conditions are covered by the policy on Dual Employment.

-This policy applies only to employees who are subject to the State Personnel Act (SPA).
-University Policy #54, Conflicts of Interest and Commitment, applies to employees who are exempt from the State Personnel Act (EPA).
+This policy applies only to employees who are subject to the State Human Resources Act (SHRA).
+University Policy #54, Conflicts of Interest and Commitment, applies to employees who are exempt from the State Human Resources Act (EHRA).

 It is the responsibility of the employee: